 November 20, 1822, the National Course of D.C. hosted a famous battle between the North and South.
-James Harrison of Brunswick, VA, wagered $5,000 that his horse, Sir Charles, could beat New Yorker Cornelius Van Ranst’s American Eclipse, in a series of four-mile heats.
-National Course of D.C. hosted the event and put the track on the map.
-Out of the ten-odd racetracks that graced the Washington area from as early as the late 1700s, the National was the best known.
+James Harrison of Brunswick, Virginia, wagered $5,000 that his horse, Sir Charles, could beat New Yorker Cornelius Van Ranst’s American Eclipse, in a series of four-mile heats.
+National Course of D.C. hosted the event which put the track on the map.
+National was the best known track out of 10 or so that graced the Washington, D.C. area from as early as the late 1700s.
 The National Course drew various crowds, from “the U.S. President to the beggar in his rags.”
 Virginian Sir Charles embodied the Southern ideal of elegance and speed.
 American Eclipse, a New York mare through and through, had the power and stamina.
 Before the race started, Sir Charles injured himself in a trial run.
 Harrison agreed to pay the forfeit and decided to put Sir Charles through at least one heat with American Eclipse.
 Sir Charles lost badly.

 November 20, 1861, George W. Johnson became the 1st Kentucky governor for the Confederate States of America.
 Johnson served less than a year when he died at the 1862 Battle of Shiloh.
 The rebel government had two governors and disbanded shortly after the war.

 November 20, 1919, Maj.
 August Belmont, Jr., announced that Fair Play would stay in Kentucky at his Nursery Stud after selling him for $100,000 to G.A.
 Cochran of New York.
 August also received the right to breed ten mares to him.
 Fair Play lead the sire rankings in North America in 1920, 1924, and 1927, and the leading broodmare sire in 1931, 1934, and 1938.
 Members inducted him into the National Museum of Racing and Hall of Fame in 1956.
 Fair Play is best known for siring Man o’ War.